 Tendinitis, tendinosis, bursitis, arthritis, hip impingements, and sciatica are some of the most common causes of hip pain.
 There are usually overlapping treatments for hip pain.
 For example, combining myofascial release, stretching, and rehabilitation are great ways to relieve pain and promote healing.
-However, it is helpful to identify the source of hip pain before beginning treatment for the best results.
+However, for the best results, it is helpful to identify the source of hip pain before beginning treatment.

 The first step in getting a correct diagnosis is to have a chiropractor or other musculoskeletal specialist perform an exam and orthopedic tests.
 During the exam, a chiropractor will discuss how the pain started, and movements or activities make it feel better or worse.
 Next, they will perform orthopedic tests, moving your hip and having you resist movements to decide what is causing the pain.
 If pain is persistent, not improving, or becomes complicated, imaging such as an X-ray or MRI may be necessary.